-As noted, many cases of primary genital herpes do not cause noticeable symptoms, and many people infected with HSV-2 are unaware they have genital herpes.
+As noted, many cases of primary genital herpes lack specific symptoms or noticeable signs, and many people infected with HSV-2 are unaware they have genital herpes.
 Primary genital lesions develop four to seven days after contact.
 The vesicles usually erode to form ulcers that may coalesce.
-Lesions may occur in the following locations [3; 39; 40]:
+Lesions are observed most often in the following locations [3; 39; 40]: